Have questions about your student's health while at NYU? We've got answers!

 - has been or is in psychotherapy or takes psychiatric medications;

 - has had difficulties with substance abuse; or

 - a chronic medical condition;

-we strongly encourage you, prior to the opening of the fall term, to have specialized support services in place.
-Some of these services may be available through NYU's programs, or may be provided by a local professional close to campus or where your son or daughter resides.
+We strongly encourage you, prior to the opening of the fall term, to have specialized support services in place.
+Some of these services may be available through NYU's programs, or may be provided by a local professional close to campus or where your child resides.

 Importance of Obtaining Adequate Insurance

-In planning for your son or daughter's overall health and wellness, be sure his or her insurance plan provides for mental health as well as general health benefits in New York City that meets the University's criteria.
-If your current plan does not cover these services, you may wish to purchase NYU's insurance plan, which provides benefits that can be used for obtaining o-campus mental health treatment.
+In planning for your child's overall health and wellness, be sure their insurance plan provides for mental health as well as general health benefits in New York City that meets the University's criteria.
+If your current plan does not cover these services, you may wish to purchase NYU's insurance plan, which provides benefits that can be used for obtaining on-campus mental health treatment.
 For more information, contact Student Health Insurance Services at (212) 443-1020.

 Confidentiality and Privacy

 NYU places the highest priority on the academic success and overall well-being of our students.
-We look forward to an eective partnership with you and your son or daughter in achieving these goals.
+We look forward to an effective partnership with you and your child in achieving these goals.